-Yes, you will pay a hotel or local tax, but it’s not something you should worry too much about.
+Yes, you will pay a hotel or local tax, but you should not worry too much about.

-- Usually works out to something less than 3% of the room rate
+- Usually works out to something just over 2.5% of the basic room rate

 The Ortstaxe tourist tax

-This Ortstaxe is a local tourist tax used to help finance the Vienna tourist board.
-Those ads and videos don’t write themselves.
+The Ortstaxe is a local tax used to help finance the Vienna tourist board: those ads, videos and informative web pages don’t write themselves.

 The city of Vienna requires hotels, B&Bs, and anyone offering any kind of temporary accommodation to charge you this Ortstaxe.
-Even if it’s just a tent or private apartment.
+Even if it’s just a campsite or private apartment.

-The rate at the time of writing is 3.2% of the accommodation cost (after taking off sales tax, the cost of breakfast and an 11% Ortstaxe-free amount).
+The Ortstaxe rate at the time of writing is 3.2% of the accommodation cost (after taking off sales tax, the cost of breakfast and then 11% of the remaining amount).

 The relatively small amount is one reason not to worry too much about the tax.